COMPASS of ACT

 - Organization: The way you organize the content

 - Style: The language you choose to write

 - Conventions: The way you control the mechanics in grammar, usage, spelling and punctuations

-The knowledge in five different areas of mathematics is evaluated in this COMPASS ACT math test.
+The knowledge in five different areas of mathematics is evaluated in this math test.
 The areas where the student’s knowledge and abilities are tested are: